exie1/BRain/README.md

 ## Brief description of included files

 ### Plotting files
+* plot_prob_densities.m
-* plot_prob_densities.m - plots probability densities of gamma burst locations as in Sec.
+  * Plots probability densities of gamma burst locations as in Sec.
 III B

 ### Functions
 * prob_densities.m
-  * function processes xy.mat gamma burst position data to generate a grid of probabilities for gamma burst locations
+  * Function processes xy.mat gamma burst position data to generate a grid of probabilities for gamma burst locations
 * TrainModel_final.py
   * Trains and tests algorithms + makes confusion matrix and evaluates cross validation mean accuracy and standard deviation
   * Model algorithm + feature matrix combination changed by setting the modelkey and datakey variables at the top of the file